xtdb/xtdb/docs/implementation.md

   hashes).
 + `attribute+entity+value+content-hash-index` Reverse of the above.

-These are the main indexes used by the query engine.
-They are binary indexes, there are two separate `crux.db.Index` implementations for each index, combined via a binary index implementing `crux.db.LayeredIndex`.
+These are the main disk indexes used by the query engine.
+They are binary indexes, each key contain two variables VE or EV, and there are separate `crux.db.Index` implementations, one for each element in VE or EV, a total of 4.
+These two (for either VE or EV) are combined via a binary index implementing `crux.db.LayeredIndex`.
 This is important for joins, which we'll return to.

 `crux.db.Index` provides a single function, `seek-values` that takes a key, and returns a tuple, where the first element is the byte array